 Originally dedicated by President Franklin D. Roosevelt in a transcontinental ceremony in 1934, the 103-foot-tall Mt.
 Davidson Cross has been restored by the Council of Armenian-American Organizations of Northern California, owners of the monument.

 With the sun rising over the East Bay hills, Mt.
 Davidson Park’s beautiful forest setting serves as a spectacular backdrop for this cherished Easter event.
 Adding to the visual appeal of the panoramic view of San Francisco Bay and the downtown skyline at dawn is the dazzling springtime array of wildflowers currently in bloom.

-Those planning to attend Easter Sunrise 2016 are advised to dress warmly and wear comfortable walking shoes for the short walk to the summit.
-The park entrance across from 39 Dalewood Way affords the easiest route to the top.
+Those planning to attend Easter Sunrise 2018 are advised to dress warmly and wear comfortable walking shoes for the short walk to the summit.
 For more details, call (415) 566-8393.

 Enjoy early movie footage of this tradition from the 1920s provided by the Western Neighborhood Project.